szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 2130:** Make Set Spike Trap do piercing damage instead of magic damage

 Because it's rather strange that it does magic damage and makes you wonder why the thief would have the ability to do this.
 (To be fair, the same could be said for the Time Stop trap).
-Rogue Rebalancing also does this.
+Rogue Rebalancing, SCS, and ToF also do this.

 **Component 2140:** Make Exploding Trap do slightly more damage: 15d6 as opposed to 10d6